 Customers are taking center stage and for insurers to prosper, they need to adapt accordingly.
 Throughout the organization, there has to be a conscious effort to put the customer at the heart of the organizations decision-making process.
 Using analytical reinforcements to make decisions will strengthen this resolve and bring new opportunities for growth.

 In terms of analytical capabilities, it is essential that insurers are able to analyze the ever growing amounts of data they have at their disposal.
 Data and analytics should be used at every customer interaction point to improve the overall customer experience.
 This means no longer relying on spreadsheets or other antiquated tools.
 Furthermore, insurers must make it a priority to be able to act quickly and scale up or down, as the pace of change continues to accelerate.

 - Path to customer-centricity: the time to start is now

 Finally, it is crucial to recognize that this is not a one-time effort but a journey.
 Change takes time and this is just the tip of the iceberg; there is no need to wait until every department is on board to start implementing analytics to improve customer-centric decision-making.
-It is necessary to start building capabilities that allow incremental moves towards more holistic customer relationships and loyalty management, while delivering value to customers in the process.
+It is necessary to start building capabilities that allow incremental moves towards more holistic customer relationships, loyalty management, and insurance product personalization while delivering value to customers in the process.